-Determine the energy consumption of the charging station: Check the specifications of the charging station to find out the capacity or energy consumption per hour.
-This is often expressed in kilowatt-hour (kWh).
+Determine the energy consumption of the charging station: Refer to the specifications of the charging station to find out the capacity or energy consumption per hour.
+This is often expressed in kilowatt-hours (kWh).

-Calculate the required energy: Multiply the energy consumption of the charging station by the number of hours you want to charge to get an estimate of the total energy requirement.
+Calculate the required energy: Multiply the energy consumption of the charging station by the number of hours you want to charge to estimate the total energy requirement.

 Determine the capacity of the solar panels: Solar panels have a specific capacity expressed in watt-peak (Wp).
 This indicates how much electrical power they can produce under ideal conditions.